Oregon

 From July 1, 2024 through December 31, 2025, the OCPA included a 30-day cure period.
 If the DOJ identified a fixable violation, it had to provide the business with notice and 30 days to remedy the problem before taking formal enforcement action.

 That cure period expired on January 1, 2026.
-The Oregon DOJ Privacy Unit is no longer required to give businesses an opportunity to fix violations before pursuing enforcement.
+The Oregon Attorney General can now serve a Civil Investigative Demand or file a lawsuit without first offering notice-and-cure.
 This represents a significant shift in the enforcement landscape for businesses operating in Oregon.

 Penalty Amounts